genesiscommunitysuccess/docs/docs/03_server/03_request-server/02_basics.md

 ```

 ## Specifying fields on request and reply

-With all those basic `requestReply` codeblocks we have seen so far, all the fields in the table are returned.
+With all the basic `requestReply` codeblocks we have seen so far, all the fields in the table are returned.

 We can add some precision using `request` and `reply` blocks within a `requestReply` statement.